jaspector

 No public countywide general building permit requirement was found for all unincorporated construction.
 Verified county permits and approvals include: Development Permit Determination review before development; floodplain Development Permit for regulated flood-hazard-area development; ROW permit for construction in county public right-of-way; subdivision and manufactured home rental community approvals; and OSSF permits for septic systems.

-Typical processing time is ROW permits: completeness determination within 10 business days, then review within 10 business days.
+Building permit processing times in unincorporated Gillespie County, TX typically run ROW permits: completeness determination within 10 business days, then review within 10 business days.
 No overall processing-time estimate found for floodplain or OSSF permits..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Gillespie County, TX.
 The following work is generally exempt: Small projects that do not present obstruction to flood flows or alter drainage, such as sign posts or telephone poles (may be exempted from floodplain permitting at Floodplain Administrator's discretion); Ordinary maintenance not considered repair or improvement (does not require ROW permit); Irrigation and ordinary landscaping in county ROW (placed at owner's risk; generally do not require ROW permit, though certain hazardous features may require permitting).
 Note: No public countywide exempt-work list for ordinary building construction was found because no general county building-permit program was found.
 Floodplain and ROW exemptions listed above are limited in scope.
+When in doubt, confirm with the local building department before starting work.